Azure/azure-devtestlab/Environments/SharePoint-SingleFarm-FullConfig/README.md

 ## Outbound access to internet

 During the provisionning, virtual machines require an outbound access to internet to be able to download and apply their configuration.
-The outbound access method depends on variable `outboundAccessMethod`:
+The outbound access method depends on the parameter `outboundAccessMethod`:
 - `PublicIPAddress`: Virtual machines use a [Public IP](https://learn.microsoft.com/en-us/azure/virtual-network/ip-services/virtual-network-public-ip-address), associated to their network card.
 - `AzureFirewallProxy`: Virtual machines use [Azure Firewall](https://azure.microsoft.com/en-us/products/azure-firewall/) as an [HTTP proxy](https://learn.microsoft.com/en-us/azure/firewall/explicit-proxy).